davidtchiu/davidtchiu.github.io/teaching/cs161/hwk6.loops2/index.md

 ##### Challenges
-If you've got a good grasp on this stuff, and want a real challenge.
+If you feel like you've got a good grasp on this stuff, and want a real challenge.
 Try these!

 - **(Arrays + Nested Loops)** Write a method called `median()` which inputs an integer array and returns the median.
 The median of an array is defined to be the value in the list that has an equal number of values larger and smaller than itself.
 For instance, the median of `[3, 5, 7, 3, 9, 8, 2]` is `5`, because there are three numbers less than 5, and three numbers greater than 5.
 For each value `x[i]` in the array `x`, you need to traverse the array again (skipping itserlf) and count up the values greater than and less than `x[i]` (keep two counters).
 If these counters are equal, then return `x[i]` to be the median.